Mbell42/MDB-Gulp_LandingPage_Template/README.md

 ## Description

-A static Landing Page template that utilizes Material Design Bootstrap made for training purposes.
+A Landing Page template that utilizes Material Design Bootstrap and GULP made for training purposes.
 This Landing Page was initially built following along with the tutorial at "https://mdbootstrap.com/education/bootstrap/landing-page-lesson-1/", and has been customized and updated to become a custom template.
 I will use this template as a starting point for future projects.

 ### Technologies